 - Avoid junk foods and processed foods- pizza, burger, hot dog, bakery products.
 Avoid highly fried foods.

-- Avoid all foods made from refined white flour like white bread, bakery, burger etc.
+- Avoid foods made from refined white flour like white bread, bakery, burger etc.

-- Avoid all foods rich in artificial sugar like Indian sweets, cookies, bakeries.
+- Avoid foods rich in artificial sugar like Indian sweets, cookies, bakeries.

 - Eat more wholesome grain foods.
 Brown bread, brown rice are recommended.

 - For the first month, avoid all dairy products- milk, cheese, butter.
 Buttermilk is allowed.
 Buttermilk should be consumed in liberal quantities as it provided healthy gut bacteria and helps in improving the digestion.
 Gradually, all dairy products can be included in the diet in a slow manner.

 - For the first month, wheat gluten should be avoided- wheat and rye.
 Brown rice is a better alternative.
 Gradually, wheat can be introduced back to the diet slowly.